YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     @property
     def data(self) -> int

 Matching `Python data()`_, the :code:`Key.data` property method returns the result of :ref:`ydb-data-s-st-fn` (0, 1, 10, or 11).

-In the event of an error, an exception is raised reflecting the underlying YottaDB error code and message.
+In the event of an error in :ref:`ydb-data-s-st-fn`, a :code:`YDBError` exception is raised reflecting YottaDB error code and message.

 .. code-block:: python